The two titans of the password management industry. And also the top two of our test.

 On the other hand, Dashlane sets you back $39.99/year for individual accounts and like LastPass, their business plans starts from $4/user/month when billed annually.

 So, $4 (for individual accounts) doesn’t make a big difference.

 You might call LastPass the winner of this category, but usually, $4 is not a significant difference for an average user.
 That’s why it’s a tie for me.

 The final score reads two points for LastPass and one for Dashlane.

 But to be honest, we don’t have a clear winner here.
 Both are really good and include a lot of the same features, like a password generator, sticky password, two-step authentication, autofill, and a browser plug-in.
 Both are also miles ahead of other alternatives like Zoho Vault, Roboform, or Keepass.

 Of course, if you’re looking for a free option, then LastPass should be your first choice.
 But if you’re ready to pay a few bucks every month, you can never go wrong with either of them.

 So, based on what you prefer…

 If you’re looking for a feature-rich sharing tool with multi-factor authentication, then LastPass is the most suitable software for you.

-But if you need a dedicated VPN or identity theft protection for web surfing and is more attracted towards simple user-interface, then go with Dashlane.
+But if you need a identity theft protection for web surfing and is more attracted towards simple user-interface, then go with Dashlane.